 For Thine Is The Kingdom

-Jesus teaches us in Matthew 6:5-15 that the focus of our prayer life is to revolve on the fact that God has a Kingdom that Christ is preparing to be set up as King of all kings at His return, and we need to be preparing for it in this life.
+Jesus teaches us in Matthew 6:5-15 that the focus of our prayer life is to revolve on the fact that God has a Kingdom that Christ is preparing to be set up as King of all kings at His return, and in this life we need to be preparing to live by the laws of that Kingdom.

-Jesus indicates to us that prayer should begin with awe and with a reverent fear as we praise our God and His name, then mentioning the Kingdom as we pray for it to come, and at the conclusion ending the prayer with praise and declaring that all, including the Kingdom, belongs to God.
-In this way we show that we truly believe this and that it is our desire as well; so we praise Him declaring to Him that He is the Sovereign Lord and He is Powerful enough to make all that He says come to pass.
+Jesus indicates to us that prayer should begin with awe and reverence, as we praise our God and at the conclusion ending the prayer with praise and declaring that all, including the Kingdom, belongs to God.
+In this way we show that we truly believe this and that it is our hearts desire as well.

-As the beloved children of God who are being formed into His spiritual image, it is imperative that we pray and lift up our petitions in regard to His glorious Kingdom; just as Jesus, we yearn that it comes soon.
-When we pray for these things it shows that we are in harmony with His Plan for humanity and that we, too, desire that He will take over the powers that be and usher in righteousness and justice for all mankind and restore the earth back to its Eden splendor once again, and for all eternity.
+As the beloved children of God who are being formed into His spiritual image, it is imperative that we pray and lift up our petitions in regard to His glorious Kingdom; just as Jesus did.

 Christ’s first petition in His prayer is “Thy kingdom come, Thy will be done in earth, as it is in heaven” and He ends His prayer with “For thine is the kingdom, and the power, and the glory, for ever.”
 Amen.
 He comes full circle back to the subject of the Kingdom of God.